Quantum redirection of antenna absorption to photosynthetic reaction centres

+where $I=| D_T|^2+| D_{LH}|^2$ is, as before, proportional to the total absorption cross section of the device (details of the calculation are presented in the SI).
+Whenever $N\gg1$, $| D_{LH}|\gg | D_{T}|$ and equation (\ref{eqChris2}) predicts that {\it half} of the absorbed photons will be redirected to the target pigment, corroborated by our optimal configurations already for $N=7$, in the inset of Fig.~3A.
+The scope of these results is easier to grasp with an example: an optimal device with 100 harvesting units will be able to empower a 50-fold increase of the population at a {\it single} target unit.

+However, an optimal redirecting device with $N\gg 1$ placed in a geometry that develops a single bright transition, naturally increases the distance of the LH to the target pigments, reducing the coherent coupling $V$.
+To meet this practical constraint we study a geometrical design in Fig.~3B that locates target units encircled by harvesters, these latter separated by a constant arc length.
+A balance between the transition dipole strength $|D_{LH}|^2\propto N$, and the magnitude of the target-harvesters coupling $V\propto 1/N^3$, results in an optimal population redirection for a finite $N$ (150\% enhancement of $T$ population for $N=21$ in Fig.~3C).

+The design of artificial devices can integrate both coherent redirection and incoherent relaxation to grant excitation of the target pigment, that can be achieved with an energy landscape where the excited state of the target pigment has a lower energy than the harvesting transitions.
+Large harvesting structures that encircle a target pigment $| D_{LH}|^2\gg | D_{T}|^2$ will present a small coupling $V$, but as in the core complex, they must ensure an important energy mismatch $|\Delta E|$ to drive the population redirection before excitonic decoherence sets.
+This results in a mixing angle that obeys both $\tan(4\theta^{max})\approx 4 V/\Delta E$ and $\tan(4\theta^{max})\approx - 2| D_T|/| D_{LH}|$, thereby with an optimal energy mismatch $\Delta E\simeq-2V| D_{LH}|/| D_{T}|$, When $V\gtrsim 0$ the target transition presents a lower energy than the main harvesting transition with dynamics that profit from both coherent population redirection and the usual incoherent relaxation funnelling --via the F\"orster energy transfer mechanism-- in order to populate the target pigment excited state.

+In conclusion, theoretical considerations have led us to identify a new design principle which exploits an interplay between light absorption and excitonic delocalisation, in order to produce a coherent dynamics which redirects excitation to the RC in several photosynthetic systems.
+Our detailed theoretical analysis elucidates how the optical response and size of the harvesting units, energy mismatch between these and target pigments, as well as system inhomogeneities, are important figures of merit to set clear guidelines for the design of light-harvesting devices that efficiently direct photon absorption by means of coherent excitonic dynamics.

-We acknowledge discussions with Fedor Jelezko, Jaemin Lim and Shai Machnes.
-The work was supported by the EU Synergy Grant BioQ, the EU STREP PAPETS, the SFB TRR/21 and an Alexander von Humboldt Professorship.
-Additional support was provided by the National Science Foundation through PFC$@$JQI and the National Science Foundation Graduate
+We acknowledge discussions with Fedor Jelezko, James Lim and Shai Machnes.
+This work was supported by an Alexander von Humboldt Professorship, the ERC Synergy grant BioQ, the EU STREP PAPETS and the DFG SFB TRR 21.
+Additional support was provided by the National Science Foundation through PFC@JQI and the National Science Foundation Graduate Research Fellowship Program under DGE-1322106.